DjangoGirls/tutorial/python_introduction/README.md

 You can find a list of all available list methods here in Python documentation: https://docs.python.org/3/tutorial/datastructures.html

+## Dictionaries

+A dictionary is similar to a list, but you access values by looking up a key instead of an index.
+A key can be any string or number.
+The syntax to define a dictionary is:
+    >>> {}
+    {}

+This shows that you just created an empty dictionary.
+Hurray!

+Now, try writing the following command:
+    >>> django_dolls = {'Dottie' : 15, 'Lottie' : 305, 'EmmyLou' : 17}

+Don't be surprised with the weird names.
+Go to the link: http://hubpages.com/hub/50-Doll-Names to look for more cute doll names. :P Just Kidding (You should do this if and only if you have a lot of time).

+Above, you just created a variable named django_dolls with three key-value pairs.
+The key Dottie points to the value 15, Lottie points to the value 305, EmmyLou points to the value 17.

+When to use a dictionary or a list?
+Well, a good point to ponder on.
+Just have a soltuion in mind before looking at the answer in the next line.

+- Do you just need an ordered sequence of items?
+Go for a list.
+- Do you need to associate values with keys, so you can look them up efficiently (by key) later on?
+Use a dictionary.

+Dictionaries are mutable like "lists" meaning that they can be changed after they are created.
+You can add new key/value pairs to the dictionary after it is created, like:
+    >>> django_dolls['Jilly'] = 67

+Like the lists, using len() method on the dictionaries, returns the number of key-value pairs in the dictionary.
+Go ahead and type in the command:
+    >>> len(django_dolls)
+    4

+I hope it makes sense uptil now. :) Ready for some more fun with Dictionaries?
+Hop on the next line for some amazing things.

+You can use del() command to delete an item in the dictionary which has particular.
+Say, if you want to delete the entry corresponding to the key Dottie, just type in the following command:

+    >>> del django_dolls['Dottie']
+    >>> django_dolls
+    {'Jilly': 67, 'EmmyLou': 17, 'Lottie': 305}

+As you can see from the output, the key-value pair corresponding to 'Dottie' key has been deleted.

+Apart from this, you can also change a value associated with an already created key in the dictionary.
+Type:
+    >>> django_dolls['Jilly'] = 100
+    >>> django_dolls
+    {'Jilly': 100, 'EmmyLou': 17, 'Lottie': 305}

+As you can see, the value of the key 'Jilly' has been altered from 67 to 100. :) Exciting?
+Hurrah!
+You just learnt another amazing thing.

 ### Summary

 Awesome!
 You know a lot about programming now.
 In the last part you learned about: